ondrej-mach/iotest/README.md

 You can also include `-v` flag to print the output, if any test fails.

+## Test cases
+Test cases 01-13 are copied from project specification.
+Cases 14 and up are custom, but they should still conform to the spec.

 If you want to make your own test cases, you can just add it into `test-cases` folder.
 Every use case has its own folder with given command to run and correct output.
 The command is stored in the `in.txt` file.
 The reference output is stored in the `out.txt` file